Richard Levett: Early life and career beginnings

 Although born into a once-powerful Sussex Anglo-Norman family (its surname derives from the village of Livet in Normandy), the future Lord Mayor grew up in straitened circumstances after the family lost much of its medieval wealth.
 Levett's father was an intruding minister and he was ejected in 1660 after the Restoration when the legitimate incumbent returned to the living.
 Although born with connections, Richard Levett and his brother Francis were thrown onto their own resources, and were as much pioneers in business as they were in society.

-Despite their impressive Norman lineage, the Levett brothers were middle-class.
-They represented an emerging England, an England of meritocracy and hard work that trumped the feudal aristocratic England.
-(Perhaps it was not an accident that their father, Rev. Richard Levett, held Puritan sympathies.)
-The enterprising brothers demonstrated that through hard work, ordinary Englishmen could move into the upper-middle classes.
-The Levett brothers were abetted in their rise by profound changes in the evolving English economy, with trade opening and feudal privileges diminishing in favour of a growing mercantile middle class.
-Although Levett was nominally a Tory, he was by practice a free market capitalist.
+Despite their prestigious Norman lineage, the Levett brothers were middle-class.
+They represented an emerging meritocratic England succeeding the previous feudalist social order.
+(Their father, Rev. Richard Levett, held Puritan sympathies.)
+Their enterprise demonstrated that diligence could elevate commoner Englishmen into the upper-middle class.
+The Levett brothers' rise was enabled, by trade expanding and feudal privileges diminishing in favour of a growing mercantile middle class.
+Although nominally a Tory, Levett's practices denoted a free market capitalist.

 Levett and his brother Francis began as small haberdashers, trading everything from tobacco to textiles.
 The sons of a country parson in Rutland, the two Levett brothers imported goods into England, which they then sold to chapmen at fairs across the country, including those at Lenton, Gainsborough, Boston, Beverley and elsewhere.
 As the British Empire began to expand, bolstered by increasing military might, aggressive merchants like the Levetts leapfrogged other foreign and domestic competitors.
 From their small operation grew a behemoth, with the Levett brothers using their own ships to import everything from tobacco to linens.